 Links are listed below.
 There are many facebook groups now.
 Just use the keywords "home schooling" and your "city or town" and you will find them.

 Keep learning about this wonderful alternative to school.

 At the very least, get to know your rights and responsibilities.

-Step 10 Lastly, enjoy the journey!
-The first year is always a learning year for both you and your children.
+Just like having a new baby, the first year is always a learning year for both you and your children.
+Before you know it, you will be a pro at this!
 You will enjoy the many benefits to come: amazing learning, confidence, sibling closeness, relaxed family time and a lifelong love of learning.

 The Universal Declaration on Human Rights #3: Parents have a prior right to choose the kind of education that shall be given to their children, Section 50 (2) Alberta Education, School Act